20steps/alexa/README.md

 * Cp. <a target="_blank" href="https://alexa.20steps.de/en/c/about-the-alexa-skill">About the Alexa skill</a> for more infos.

 TODO:
-* Provide API for Google Home / Actions and rename everything to assistant.20steps.de (wip)
+* Provide API for Google Home / Actions (wip)
-* Provide support for Google Sign-In (wip)
+* Provide support for Google Home / Account linking (wip)
+* Rename everything to assistant.20steps.de (wip)
 * Refactor AbstractCustomBundle of Bricks platform to minimize glue code for user mgmt. and introduce assistantlets into basic layer of Bricks abstracting away Amazon Alexa / Skills and Google Home / Actions (wip)
 * Prepare Joblet for messages pushed to Alexa by assistantlets (wip)
 * A lot more capabilities that help developers, system administrators and marketers  (wip)